center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 you create for inclusion in this public corpus.
 Additions to the public corpus should follow the best practices described above as well as meet the following requirements:

-1. The flow must be one continuous flow from start to finish, connecting events in the order that they occurred, tather than multiple flows broken up.
-2. The flow must be sufficiently complex for submission.
+1. The flow must be sufficiently complex for submission.
 The flow must have no fewer than 10 actions and must make proper use of preconditions and operators.
-3. The flow must contain at least one source in the metadata.
+2. The flow must contain at least one source in the metadata.
 Source must be credible and technically competent.